 Conductor

-- Such types of material through which electricity passes called a conductor.
+- Such type of material through which electricity passes is called a conductor.
 Normally its example is a metallic substance.

 - Current is generated in the conductor due to free electrons, hols, and ions having positive and negative charges.